 A small size also means those with dexterity issues may have trouble handling, inserting, and removing them.
 They can also be more fragile and likely to be crushed, misplaced, or lost.

 In-the-ear (ITE) hearing aids are one of the two basic types of hearing aids, the other being the previously mentioned behind-the-ear hearing aids.
 This type of hearing aid sits inside of your ear, making it the more discreet option.
-Among ITE hearing aids, there are also several different models of varying size.
+Among ITE hearing aids, there are also several different models of varying sizes.

+In the canal (ITC) hearing aids.
 ITC hearing aids are lightweight single piece hearing aids that rest partly in the ear canal.
 They are a bit smaller than ITE hearing aids, as they just fill the opening of the ear and not the entire area.

 The Olive Pro is Olive Union’s 2-in-1 Hearing Aids & Bluetooth Earbuds, and are designed to be discreet in a completely different manner than traditional small hearing aids.
 With a modern and sleek earbud design, the Olive Pro looks to move away from traditional hearing aid designs to a more stylish look.